written by

 • Their top organic channels

-• The content themes and topics they explore on organic channels
+• The content pillars and topics they explore on organic channels

 • Any data you can find about their success and approach (for example, any interviews or social posts where they share behind-the-scenes information)